DeepanshuSharma1607/edxso/ass_3/README.md

 3. If `transcribe_audio_bytes` throws, check that `ffmpeg`/`libav` is on your system PATH — PyAV (faster-whisper's audio decoder) needs it to decode the browser's webm/opus recordings.

-## Before you submit

-- [ ] Real mic → STT round-trip tested (see above)
-- [ ] Full interview run to completion with a real report generated (not just through the analysis step)
-- [ ] Confirmed with your assignment brief whether voice is required to be mandatory (currently optional — see "Next steps")
-- [ ] Mistral API key rotated if it was ever shared/committed anywhere
-- [ ] Decided on local-run-only vs. live deployment for submission